How to Travel on a Budget

 Seek discounts at your destination

 Travelers can often find discounts on everything from meals to live music.
-Choosing restaurants, cafes, museums, and attractions that offer deals can make a dent in how much you spend on vacation.
+Choosing restaurants, cafes, museums, and attractions that offer deals can reduce how much you spend on vacation.
 You can search online for discounts offered at your destination or find deals as you walk around.
-On top of that, walking is a free and easy way to explore every nook and cranny a city has to offer, extending your travel budget even more.

 Go all-inclusive